-If you would like to receive a garden waste collection service, there is a charge of £40 per bin, which will cover the period between 1 April 2023 and 31 March 2024 (with a two-week break over the Christmas and New year period), there is a charge of £44 per bin for this service.
+If you would like to subscribe to the garden waste service for the period 1 April 2024 to 31 March 2025 (with a two-week break over the Christmas and New year period), there is a charge of £44 per bin for this service.

 Once subscribed, you can use your existing green bin by placing the permit on the bin.
-We will only empty green bins that are displaying a valid purple permit from 1 April 2023.
+We will only empty green bins that are displaying a valid yellow permit from 1 April 2024.

 Please allow 10 days for delivery of your permit.

 Subscribe to the 2024-2025 garden waste service (re-directs to Stratford-on-Avon District Council).

 Please note: The sign-up form redirects to the Stratford-on-Avon District Council website to take your details and payment.
 See the 123+ privacy notice for more details.

 If you have ordered a new green bin with your permit, we will aim to deliver this to you as soon as possible, though you may receive your permit first.

 Please see our frequently asked questions for full details of the new garden waste subscription service.